isc-projects/bind9/bin/dig/dig.rst

    This option sets simplified reverse lookups, for mapping addresses to names.
 The ``addr`` is an IPv4 address in dotted-decimal notation, or a colon-delimited IPv6 address.
-When the ``-x`` option is used, there is no need to provide the ``name``, ``class``, and ``type`` arguments.
+When the :option:`-x` option is used, there is no need to provide the ``name``, ``class``, and ``type`` arguments.
    ``dig`` automatically performs a lookup for a name like ``94.2.0.192.in-addr.arpa`` and sets the query type and class to PTR